 You may have been redirected here from

 www.ke0og.net/general.
 You’re in the right place!
-By popular demand, I am adding a set of videos to help you upgrade from Technician Class to General Class.
-As with the Technician series, it’ll take me awhile to get all the videos up.
-To help this along, Lew French, KCØUER, is helping with the video duties, and others have volunteered too.
-Click here to meet both Dave and Lew in a 3½ minute video.
+Here is a set of videos to help you upgrade from Technician Class to General Class.
 Does this method of video-aided self study work?
-Read the testimonials.
+Read the comments from users.

 Studying for your General Class Ham Radio License

-The General Class License is the middle level of amateur radio licenses and has vastly-increased privileges on the HF bands—and you can use these to talk with the world!
-Watch the video below to learn how.
-It tells you what self-study book to buy, where to get it, how to study it, and takes you through the introductory chapter.
+The General Class License is the middle level of amateur radio licenses and has vastly-increased privileges on the HF bands—you can use these to talk with the world!

 Guided Self Study

 Although the book is self study, sometimes it’s helpful to have a guide.
-Out here where I live in Southwestern Colorado, there aren’t very many people, let alone hams!
 That’s why I’ve created this video guide to your self study.
-It’s in convenient chunks—short videos followed by short sections of self study.
-Enough – let’s watch this 4½ minute video!
+It’s in convenient chunks of short videos followed by short sections of self study.

-There’s a General Class License Manual Support Page on the ARRL website that provides additional material to supplement the manual, including a version of the question set that follows the same outline as the manual.
+There’s a General Class License Manual Support Page on the ARRL website that provides additional material to supplement the manual.

 If you have a question about any section, simply post a comment under that particular video.
 Others may have the same question!
 I’ll post my reply to every question.